software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .note }

 > In a traditional planning poker session, each team member will have a card for different story points (for example card for 1, 2, 3, 5 and 8 story points).
-Team members are in a round table revealing their cards.
+Team members are sitting in a round table revealing their cards.
 Because the session is a bit like a poker game, the "planning poker" name is suitable.

 ## Sprint 2 planning